A coffee cup with a red arrow pointing up on it sits in front of a sunrise

 3. The dawn phenomenon

-4. A bad night sleep
+4. A bad night's sleep

 5. Having a bad cold

-Most important is to make sure you stay hydrated.
-Drink, drink and drink more.
-Water and others fluids that help keep you stay hydrated.
-Make sure you make a doctor's visit if you have had diarrhea or vomiting for more than a few hours or if you have been sick and are not feeling any better by the third day.
-Make sure to be aware that there are medications such as decongestants, that can help clear your sinus but can affect your blood sugar.
-You may want to test more often while on medication so you can see how it affects your body.
+If you have an infection, the most important factor is to stay hydrated.
+Water will help keep you hydrated.
+Make sure you visit a doctor if you have had diarrhea or vomiting for more than a few hours or if you have been sick and are not feeling any better by the third day.

-Taking control of your own blood sugar is empowering.
-Not always will we know exactly what is going to make our sugar levels spike, but studying your own body and getting to know what and what does not cause spikes is a great way to live.
+Taking control of your blood sugar is empowering.
+Not always will we know what is going to make our sugar levels spike, but studying your own body and getting to know what and what does not cause spikes is a great way to live.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Type2Diabetes.com team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.